Druid Heights: History

+Druid Heights was, by its founder Elsa Gidlow, jokingly called an "unintentional" community located on the southeast flank of Mount Tamalpais in Marin County, California, about a mile from the Pacific Ocean.
+The property was initially inhabited by carpenter Roger Somers and poet Elsa Gidlow, along with their partners, on five acres of a former chicken ranch.
+Gidlow purchased the acreage and then legally split the parcel in 1954 so she could share it with carpenter Roger Somers and his wife Mary.
+In 1956, Elsa gave her portion, approximately two acres, the name Druid Heights in honor of two female writers, the revolutionary and teacher of Irish lore, Ella Young (the Druid), and Emily Brontë, author of Wuthering Heights.

+The community members, sometimes separately and other times together, allowed the acreage to be a meeting place for three countercultural movements in the United States, including the Beat Generation of the 1950s, the hippie movement of the 1960s, and the women's movement of the 1970s.
+It also, through the efforts of Elsa Gidlow, became a refuge for many famous figures of the San Francisco Renaissance including her friends Kenneth Rexroth and former resident of the Heights, Pulitzer Prize winner Gary Snyder.

-Poet Elsa Gidlow and her partner Isabel Quallo, along with carpenter Roger Somers and his wife Mary, started Druid Heights in 1954.
-Accessible by a dirt road connected to Muir Woods Road, Druid Heights occupied a five-acre ranch formerly known as the Haapa Property.
-Somers, a free spirited and hard working craftsman, was influenced by Japanese architecture and American architect Frank Lloyd Wright.
-He built many of the structures with the help of organizational skills and common sense from furniture designer Ed Stiles.
-Gidlow was fond of decorative gardening and organic agriculture, and she grew vegetables for the people in the community.
+Accessible by a dirt road connected to Muir Woods Road, the two properties occupied a now split five-acre ranch formerly known as the Haapa Property.
+On his portion, Somers worked as a free spirited and hard working craftsman, influenced by Japanese architecture and American architect Frank Lloyd Wright.
+He built or remodeled many of the structures with the help of organizational skills and commonsense from Ed Stiles, a furniture designer who later became the property's third owner.
+Gidlow was fond of decorative gardening and organic agriculture, and she grew vegetables for herself and shared the excess with other people in the area.

-The Society For Comparative Philosophy, begun in 1962, was established here as a non-profit by Elsa Gidlow and Alan Watts aiming for a broad vision approach to "studies of humanity's relation to nature and the universe."
-They purchased the converted ferry boat Vallejo to "be headquarters for the Society and site of seminars and other events," and the Heights could therefore be kept a closely guarded secret enjoyed by insiders and invited guests.
+Seeing a broader purpose for her portion of the land, The Society For Comparative Philosophy, begun in 1962, established itself here as a non-profit by Elsa Gidlow and Alan Watts.
+It aimed for a broad vision approach to "studies of humanity's relation to nature and the universe."
+They purchased the converted ferry boat Vallejo to "be headquarters for the Society and site of seminars and other events," and so the Heights could be kept a closely guarded secret enjoyed only by insiders and invited guests.
 The Society fell on hard times after the 1973 death of Alan Watts, but in his name and with the help of a solid board of directors, it revived and continued until Gidlow's death in 1987.

-Gidlow had planned to turn Druid Heights into a retreat for artists, but after the National Park Service acquired the land using eminent domain in 1977, it could no longer host temporary guests, only legal tenants.
+Gidlow once planned to turn Druid Heights into a pay-as-you-go retreat for artists, but after the National Park Service acquired the land using eminent domain in 1977, it could no longer host temporary guests, only legal tenants.
+Located above Muir Woods National Monument, Druid Heights was acquired by the National Park Service in the 1970s and is now on the National Register of Historic Places.